-Drugmaker Bristol-Myers to buy Celgene for $74 billion
+Bristol-Myers beefs up cancer portfolio with $74 billion Celgene buy

 Bristol-Myers shares fell 13 percent at $45.20, while Celgene shares rose 30.5 percent at $87 in premarket trading.

+Bristol-Myers said it expects to speed up a share repurchase program of up to about $5 billion, subject to the closing of the transaction, market conditions and board approval.

+The companies expect to close the deal in the third quarter of 2019.
 The cash portion will be funded through a combination of cash on hand and debt financing.

 Bristol-Myers Squibb has obtained fully committed debt financing from Morgan Stanley Senior Funding Inc and MUFG Bank Ltd.

+Morgan Stanley & Co.
+LLC is the lead financial adviser to Bristol-Myers, and Evercore and Dyal Co.
+LLC are its financial advisers.
+Kirkland & Ellis LLP is its legal counsel.

+J.P.
+Morgan Securities LLC is serving as lead financial adviser and Citi is the financial adviser to Celgene.
+Wachtell, Lipton, Rosen & Katz is its legal counsel.

 Reporting by Ankur Banerjee in Bengaluru; Editing by Arun Koyyur